a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 > Variable names are complitely arbitrary in the sense that they will work no matter what string of characters you use.
 > Choosing a meaningful naming convention though can greatly improve the readability of your code and make dubugging easier.

 Another important feature that promotes coding flexibility is the use of `arguments` (a.k.a. *args*).
 Args are parameters that can be passed to the script at the call as a white-space separated list.
 Args can be accessed inside the script using the dollar sign followed by their index meaning their position in the list.
 Therefore, `$1` refers to the first argument, `$2` represents the second and so on.
-Let's consider the following script to illustrate the concept.
+Let's consider the following example to illustrate the concept of positional arguments.

 ```sh
 cat arg_tester.sh
 ```
 The comand above will output on screen the content of the script called `arg_tester.sh` which looks like this:
 ```sh
 echo "Username: $1"
 echo "Age: $2"